Best Overall: Rapsodo MLM Launch Monitor

 The simple answer is use the immediate feedback to hone in the minor shot changes and how it translates to the golf course.
 For example, a 1 degree change in club head approach angle can translate to a 20 yard distance change.

-Launch monitors give golfers a unique real time look at their shots without having to spend thousands of dollars at the range and a professional set up.
-Additionally, small changes to golfers swings can be shown visually with advanced metrics instead of guessing what the ball is actually doing.
+A best golf launch monitor gives golfers a unique real time look at their shots without having to spend thousands of dollars at the range and a professional set up.
+Additionally, small changes to golfers swings can be shown visually with advanced metrics instead of guessing what the ball is actually doing and its ball speed.

 Golfers are able to track their progress on the course and make adjustments on the fly to lower their scores with while playing on the course.